staging-951d-madcitymultimedia/postman-docs/src/pages/docs/collections/collections-overview.md

 A _Postman Collection_ is a set of API endpoints or requests, along with each endpoint's authorization type, parameters, headers, request bodies, tests, and settings grouped under the same collection ID.

-A collection allows you to group requests with different method types (for example `GET`, `POST`, `DELETE`, and `PUT`) and organize them into folders or subfolders.
+A collection enables you to group requests with different method types (for example `GET`, `POST`, `DELETE`, and `PUT`) and organize them into folders or subfolders.
 You can share collections with team members, as well as import and export them into other Postman instances.

 The _Collection Format_ is the specification that drives collections in Postman.
 It's: